 In the past year, sadly, I have even found myself slipping into a seat of judgment in my heart regarding God’s church.
 As pastor after pastor has resigned from the pulpit because of dark, entrenched sins, and difficult blows have come to people I love, I have placed blame at the feet of God’s children, some deservingly.

 Yet, when the Lord revealed to me that I had taken the judgment seat in my inner court, I saw how skewed my vision was becoming.
 At that moment, I, too repented, begging Jesus to help me to take my place once again on the mercy seat.
 Viewing life, our pain, sorrows, and joys from the position of the mercy seat is always the wisest choice.
 Yet, we always have a choice to make between the two: blessing or cursing, judgment or mercy.
-I blogged about that full story, on my website, www.blossomingheartsstudio.com.
+I blogged about that full story, on my website, www.blossomingheartsstudio.com, entitled “Two Thrones.”

-In the waiting of the fulfillment of the words the Lord has spoken, I find it is so easy to slip into our my negative perspectives and judgments, instead of continuing to view events through heaven’s perspective.
+In the waiting of the fulfillment of the words the Lord has spoken, I find it is so easy to slip into negative perspectives and judgments, instead of continuing to view events through heaven’s perspective.
 I have many promises yet to be fulfilled.
 Maybe they will be fulfilled in my lifetime.
 Maybe not.

 My job is not in the fulfillment,